Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 The Spartans' 1966 team captains were Webster and Jones, a two-American halfback also in the College Football Hall of Fame.
 They were the first two black team captains in college football as voted by teammates without a white player sharing the role.

-Daugherty’s 1965-66 teams not only cracked open doors in the segregated South, they thrust open wider doors in the rest of the nation.
+Daugherty’s 1965-66 teams not only cracked open doors in the segregated South, they pushed open wider doors in the rest of the nation.

-The influence of Michigan State’s ground-breaking teams seen made college football integration fait accompli by the time USC and Alabama took the field in 1970 (in a Saturday night game that wasn’t televised).
+College football integration was fait accompli by the time USC and Alabama took the field in 1970 (in a Saturday night game that wasn’t televised).

 Some more USC-Alabama myths:

 --- Bryant had already recruited his first black player before the 1970 game.
-Wilbur Jackson, who went on to play in the NFL, watched the game from the stands as a freshman.
+Wilbur Jackson, who went on to play in the NFL, watched the game from the stands with the freshman team.
 The NCAA didn’t permit freshmen eligibility until 1972.

 --- The myth includes Bryant parading USC fullback Sam Cunningham, who had run wild in the game, through Alabama’s locker room.
 He told his players this was what a football player looked like.
 But when Alabama’s players were asked years later about the myth, they said it never happened.

-Cunningham himself fails to confirm the myth: “I kind of think it didn’t happen,” he said in Allen Barra’s book on Bryant, ‘The Last Coach.’
+Cunningham initially skirted the issue, failing to confirm the myth: “I kind of think it didn’t happen,” he said in Allen Barra’s book on Bryant, ‘The Last Coach.’
 “I think I would remember, but I don’t want to be the guy who said it didn’t happen.”
+Later, in a Showtime documentary, Against the Tide, he admitted it never happened.

 --- The same year Jimmy Jones led USC past Alabama, Condredge Holloway was a high school senior black quarterback in Huntsville, Ala.
 Holloway said Bryant told him he wouldn’t recruit him as a quarterback.
 Using the Cunningham analogy, Bryant should have recognized Jones was an example for his fans.
 Holloway went to rival Tennessee as the SEC’s first starting black quarterback from 1972 to 1974.